The Species 2000 & ITIS Catalogue of Life

 • Cross-index significant alternative taxonomies in their synonymy

 Each species in the Catalogue of Life is listed with an accepted scientific name, a cited reference and its position in the hierarchical classification.
-In addition, common names, synonyms, distribution and ecological environment are provided, but these data may not be complete.
+In addition, common names, synonyms, and distribution and ecological data are provided, but these data may not be complete.
 The list of field groups (known as the "Catalogue of Life Standard Dataset") is given below: